oracle/learning-library/developer-library/ords-in-oci/intro/intro.md

 ## Introduction

 Like a swiss army knife or that as-seen-on-tv multi-tool you got from your grandmother on your birthday, Oracle REST Data Services can work with more than just the Oracle Database.
-This Lab will walk you through using ORDS to expose the database to multiple other OCI services and products.
+This Lab will walk you through using ORDS to expose the database to multiple other OCI services and product as well as secure REST endpoints for external consumption.

 ### Objectives

-In this lab you will create a series of scenarios in OCI where Oracle REST Data Services facilitates loading different types of data into an autonomous database.
+In this lab you will create a series of scenarios in OCI where Oracle REST Data Services facilitates loading different types of data into an autonomous database securely.
 The situations will be:

+- Expose your REST APIs externally with the API Gateway
 - Send Log Data to an Autonomous Database using OCI Logging and the Service Connector Hub and Functions
 - Consume a CSV file from Object Store with a REST enabled table using Functions and Events
-- Expose your REST APIs securely with the API Gateway

 ### Prerequisites
 This lab assumes you have completed the following labs: